A Journey: Dennis Beats AML Leukemia

 That night was the most awful night of my life.
 I pretended to sleep but my crying jags made me physically sick.
 My restlessness disturbed Dennis.
 He asked why I was so upset.
 I answered that I couldn’t bear the thought of him being sick.
 He said he wasn’t sick just tired and it was probably nothing to be so concerned about.
 He became so fatigued, he finally fell into a deep sleep.
 I was able to smother the sounds of my crying with my pillow.
 As the long night grew into day, I knew Dennis had to be taken to the hospital as early as possible that morning.
 Dr. Park had told me, “Tell him it might be pernicious anemia … so as to get him to go to the hospital.
 It would not be morally or ethically responsible … to delay further”.
 The doctors were concerned that any trauma could cause “bleeding in the blood / brain barrier!”
 I think hearing that … is what did the trick for me … to continue my “Acting”.

 In the waiting room of the emergency room, Bill, an engaging conversationalist, was able to distract Dennis with chitchat.
 I stole away to telephone for help from another emotionally strong stalwart, Ben Schechter.
-Besides being close friends, (literally for he, his wife Holly and dear sons Benji and Harry were our next door neighbors for 13 years), he was also our dentist.
-It was my thinking that with Ben being a doctor, Dennis wouldn’t think twice if he serendipitously “ran into us” at the hospital.
-I needed him to help keep Dennis there.
-He kept wanting to leave, saying he didn’t think we should bother emergency room staff for a case of anemia.
+We were close friends, (literally for he, his wife Holly and dear sons Benji and Harry were our next door neighbors for 13 years.
+Plus he was also our dentist.
+It was my thinking that with Ben being a doctor … Dennis wouldn’t think twice if we serendipitously appeared to “run into Ben” at the hospital.
+I needed him … to help keep Dennis there.
+He kept wanting to leave, saying he didn’t think we should bother emergency room staff.
+Symtoms of anemia?
+Next week, “OK.
+I’ll go to the doctor’s office, maybe”.

-It was agonizing; waiting to be processed.
+It was agonizing … waiting to be processed.
 Then one of the clerks was handed a telephone message slip from the doctor.
-It had only one word written beside the patient’s name and Dennis, who has a habit from his bank teller days of being able to read upside, almost saw it!
-The word? leukemia.
-But just then Ben walked in, acting surprised to see us.
-Fortunately, that worker picked up on what was going down; including my jaw dropping.
-The moment of panic passed as she pretended to nonchalantly discard the message slip.
-She promptly processed us.
+It had only one word written beside the name of Chandler … “Leukemia”.
+For a moment I panicked because Dennis almost read it.
+To explain … he has always been able to read things upside down … a habit honed from his days as a bank-teller-trainee.
+Just then … “Gentle Ben” … our afore-mentioned dentist and next-door-neighbor … walked.
+Now he is the main actor … acting surprised to see us.
+Recall that was going to be our ruse?
+Fortunately, that healthworker picked up on … what was going down … (my jaw dropping).
+That moment of panic passed as she nonchalantly pretended to discard the message slip.
+Then she promptly processed us.

 Other mind-boggling numbers?
 His hemo: 5.1 vs. normal 14 to 15, his hemato: 16% vs. normal: 45-55%, his differential count: 20% vs. 13%, his platelets: 39,000 vs. normal 150,000 to 500,000, and his white blood count: 1,940 vs. normal 5,000 to 10,000!